Would you like to write a pitch that works? Because I’d like to read one and I’m sure I’m not alone.

 Let me show you a few samples of pitch emails I’ve received to give you an idea of the suffering innocent bloggers and business people like you and me are being put through.
 Take this as an example from a pitch email that recently turned up:

-I have tried to reach you about…”
+Sir, I have tried to reach you about…”

-Call me old-fashioned but I still think “Dear” followed by their first name is the ideal way to start an email (or letter) to someone you don’t know.
 If you don’t know their name find out what it is before emailing them.
 If you really can’t unearth a first or last name, then you should either brush up on your detective skills.

 Most people prefer to be called by their first names these days, but I try to respect my elders and if I want to be formal, which an unsolicited email pitch calls for, I’d use a title and start the email “Dear Mr. Candy”.